Ever wanted to know what the most spoken languages in the world are?

-Regardless, today we’ve gathered up a bunch of the most recent data on linguistic demography to give you the answers you’re looking for.
+Regardless, today we’ve gathered up a bunch of the most recent data from around the world on linguistic demography to give you the answers you’re looking for.

 Keep reading to see the most spoken languages in the world. 🙂

 In a hurry?
-Here’s a quick list (TL;DR):
+Here’s a quick list of the world’s most spoken languages by total speakers (TL;DR):

 |Language||# of speakers|

 Here are the 12 most spoken languages in the world

 English is the most spoken language on earth with well over a billion speakers.

 It may surprise some people to know that English is actually a Germanic language and shares close etymological history with German, Dutch and Frisian.
 Although it is Germanic, English also draws heavily on French, Latin and even Greek.

 Some of the Germanic tribes that migrated to the British Isles centuries ago were called the Angles, and it’s from their name that English derives itself.